 Wizard Quest is not meant to be scary.
 We are not a haunted house, we are geared towards families.
 However it is dark in places and can be scary for very young children.

 One of the fun things about Wizard Quest is that this is YOUR adventure.
 You choose where you want to go and what you want to enter.
-There are advantages for having someone in your group who is willing and able to go into these areas, but you are not required to.
+There are advantages for having someone in your group who is willing and able to go into these areas, as it will increase your chances of freeing the wizards.